Quantum error detection in qubit-resonator star architecture: Syndrome detection probability

 \section{Syndrome detection probability}

 From the experiments described in Sections~\ref{sec:logical error rate} and~\ref{sec:bell} we already extracted the average probability of the first error happening in a given cycle $P_\mathrm{S}$.
-A complementary way to characterize the performances of quantum error detection is to study error detection, \textit{error syndrome}, probability as a function of the error detection cycle number without prior postselection.
+A complementary way to characterize the performances of quantum error detection is to study error detection probability, \textit{mean syndrome}, as a function of the error detection cycle number without prior postselection.